Did you start making changes to your diet and want to know where you lose weight first?

 Where Do Women Lose Weight First?

-In general, men and women have different anatomic body shapes.
+In general, men and women have different body shapes.

 For one, women have breasts, which are largely composed of fatty tissue.
-This is a common place for weight gain to occur, and also a common location for women to lose weight first.
+This is a common location for weight gain to occur, and also a common location for women to lose weight first.

-Secondly, women, in general have wider thighs and hips than men.
-This is why women are said to have a “pear” shape: thin on the top, and wider at the hips and the legs.
+Secondly, women, in general, have wider hips than men.
+This is why women are said to have a “pear” body shape: thin on the top, and wider at the hips and the legs.

 The reason for this is obvious.